Tobsky/Indoor_Position/Readme.md

-readme_content = """
-# Pioneering Indoor Localisation: A Wi-Fi, Cellular, and MEMS Sensor Fusion Approach
+# Indoor Localisation: A Wi-Fi, Cellular, and MEMS Sensor Fusion Approach

 In today’s fast-paced world, indoor navigation is becoming increasingly vital.
 From navigating complex hospital layouts to finding your way in sprawling malls or office buildings, the need for accurate indoor positioning systems (IPS) is more pressing than ever.
 My research focuses on developing a low-cost, accurate IPS that leverages existing infrastructure and ubiquitous technologies—Wi-Fi, cellular networks, and Micro Electro-Mechanical Systems (MEMS) sensors—to achieve superior results.